 In support of national authorities, NATO ensures shared awareness of the terrorist threat through consultations, enhanced intelligence-sharing and continuous strategic analysis and assessment.

 Intelligence reporting at NATO is based on contributions from Allies’ intelligence services, both internal and external, civilian and military.
 The way NATO handles sensitive information has gradually evolved, based on successive summit decisions and continuing reform of intelligence structures since 2010.
-As of 2017, the new Joint Intelligence and Security Division at NATO benefits from increased sharing of intelligence between member services and the Alliance, and produces strategic analytical reports relating to terrorism and its links with other transnational threats.
+Since 2017, the Joint Intelligence and Security Division at NATO benefits from increased sharing of intelligence between member services and the Alliance, and produces strategic analytical reports relating to terrorism and its links with other transnational threats.

 NATO faces a range of threats arising from instability in the region to the south of the Alliance.
-NATO increases its understanding of these challenges and improves its ability to respond to them through a new ‘Hub for the South’ based at NATO’s Joint Force Command in Naples, Italy.
+NATO increases its understanding of these challenges and improves its ability to respond to them through the ‘Hub for the South’ based at NATO’s Joint Force Command in Naples, Italy.
 Around 100 people are expected to work for the Hub, collecting and analysing the information, assessing potential threats and engaging with partner nations and organisations.